kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-`EndpointSelector`-managed `EndpointSlices` should reflect pod readiness changes within the same latency bounds as `Service`-managed slices.
-The existing [EndpointSlice SLO][eps-slo] (pod readiness → slice updated within 1s for small clusters) applies.
+`EndpointSelector`-managed `EndpointSlices` will be expected to reflect Pod readiness changes within the same latency bounds as Service-managed slices.
+The existing [EndpointSlice SLO][eps-slo] (Pod readiness → slice updated within 1s for small clusters) will apply.

 [eps-slo]: https://git.k8s.io/community/sig-scalability/slos/slos.md